 For a society to reach an inclusive and sustainable economic growth, conditions must be created to allow people to have quality jobs that stimulate the economy while not harming the environment.
 Congress contributes to these conditions to ensure and develop an equitable work environment, which includes all members of the society.
 The integration of disadvantaged populations is thereby an opportunity to stimulate economic and social growth, by undermining inequalities.

-The Congress adopted the following texts in relation to SDG 8:
+In recent years, the Congress has adopted the following texts in relation to SDG 8:

 The following thematic activities of the Congress are particularly related to SDG 8: